Characters / Kiwi Blitz

 - Every Man Has His Price: defied.
 "This group has it's weirdos, but everyone has their reasons for being here... reasons that go beyond pure money."

-- Playing with Syringes: Hints that she's not above experimenting on unwilling "volunteers".
+- Playing with Syringes: Hints that she's not above experimenting on unwilling subjects.

-- The Unfettered: has a problem with pesky laws that limit genetic research on humans.
+- The Unfettered: has a problem with pesky laws that limit genetic research on humans for much less noble reasons than Hircus.